lieselty/lieselty.github.io/README.md

 ---

 *Thank you for visiting my portfolio!
-Feel free to reach out if you have a job for me :), or just a scientific chat.* ✨
+Feel free to reach out if you have a job for me :), or just for a scientific chat.* ✨